JonBenet Ramsey’s dad: Child murders should be investigated as federal offenses - NewsBreak

 LAS VEGAS ( WJW ) — The father of murdered JonBenet Ramsey recently made clear he believes child killing investigations should be handled differently in the United States.

-Speaking at the Crime Con 2022 convention Saturday, John Ramsey said these murders should be deemed federal offenses and taken over by federal prosecutors and law enforcement, rather than local authorities.Florida woman gets in shootout with deputies at McDonald’s, sheriff’s office says
+Speaking at the Crime Con 2022 convention Saturday, John Ramsey said these murders should be deemed federal offenses and taken over by federal prosecutors and law enforcement, rather than local authorities.Family says unknown Apple AirTag tracked them for hours at Disney World

 “We have 1,800 police jurisdictions in this country.
 Each one’s a little kingdom.
 They have full authority of the crimes committed in their territory, other than bank robberies and a few other things,” John told Fox News Digital during the conference.
 “But why we don’t make, as a society, the murder of a child be a criminal offense at the highest level and bring all of our resources to bear on that is beyond me.
 We have one of the highest child murder rates of any industrial country in the world.
 We should be ashamed of that.”